Hamster cage

-A hamster cage is an enclosure designed to house one or more hamsters.
-It is recommended that hamster cages contain at least 1,524 cm2 (600 in2) of floor space, although there is some evidence that hamsters experience less stress if housed in larger cages.
-Commercially available pens are made of wire or plastic.
-Some pet owners house their hamsters in aquarium tanks, and some make their own pens out of wood.
-Laboratory hamsters, commonly known as Laboratory Syrian hamsters, are housed in pens designed for scientific use.
+A hamster cage is an enclosure designed to house one hamster.
+It is recommended that the minimum size for a hamster cage is at least 100 cm x 50 cm x 50 cm tall for Syrian Hamsters and 100 cm x 50 cm x 40 cm tall for dwarf species of hamsters (approximately 775 square inches of floor space)..
+There is evidence that hamsters experience less stress if housed in larger cages.
+Commercially available enclosures are made of wire/metal bars with a plastic base, and also some made of metal and perspex.
+Some pet owners house their hamsters in aquarium tanks, and some make their own enclosures out of engineered wood and mesh or plexi.
+Laboratory hamsters, commonly known as laboratory Syrian hamsters, are housed in pens designed for scientific use.
 There are also special pens designed for hamster shows.

-Cage specifications
+Hamster cage specifications

 Cage size

-A minimum of 24 inches by 12 inches, and at least 12 inches tall.
+The recommended cage size for a hamster is a minimum of 100 cm long by 50cm deep by 50cm tall for Syrian Hamsters and 40cm tall for dwarf hamsters.

 Flooring and bedding

 The ideal floor for a hamster is solid and covered with bedding.
-Hamsters whose cages have thick bedding experience greater health.
+Safe bedding options include aspen shavings and unscented commercial paper pulp bedding marketed specifically for small animals, as well as spruce shavings and hemp shaving (All of these unscented).
+It's also recommended to use a bedding capable of holding burrows, as hamsters would do that in the wild.
+Hamsters whose cages have thick bedding experience greater health, so experts recommend aiming for 15cm (6 inches) or preferably more.
 Wire flooring can harm hamster paws, causing bumblefoot, so floors are typically covered with solid materials such as cardboard, ceramic, or specially designated mats.
-Wire cages that permit hamsters to throw bedding material through the wires as they burrow, dig, and play are commonplace.
-Alternatively, pens with solid walls that contain all the bedding and prevent drafts of air from disturbing the hamster may also be used.
-Larger hamsters, such as Syrian hamsters, need larger pens and more floor space than smaller hamsters.
+Wire cages that permit hamsters to throw bedding material through the wires as they burrow, dig, and play are common.
+Alternatively, pens with solid walls that contain all the bedding and prevent drafts of air from disturbing the hamster may also be used.Hamsters should have no fewer than 8 inches of bedding, although 12 or more inches of bedding is preferred.